Four Aztecs invited to NFL Combine

 Nick Bawden Career Stats

 Was the backup quarterback for most of 2014 after starting for an injured Quinn Kaehler for two straight games at Fresno State and New Mexico ...
 Moved to fullback from quarterback prior to fall camp, where he backed up two-year starter Dakota Gordon in 2015 ...
 Good athlete who possesses good hands ...
 Has embraced the fullback position and continues to improve ...
-Is listed as the starter at fullback heading into 2017 season ...
+Was the starter each of his last two seasons ...
 Coach Long called him the most improved offensive player in the spring of 2016.

 JUNIOR SEASON (2016)